Turso PHP Installer manual references

 --php-ini[=PHP-INI]

-file to use for configuring the extension.
+file to use for configuring the extension.--php-version[=PHP-VERSION]

 --extension-dir[=EXTENSION-DIR]